Patchier/Big-Warden/README.md

 Once you've finished installing the DAZIPs, Awakening in the OC, and Dragon Age Redesigned, and assuming you followed the order present in this readme, you should have Mod Organizer opened already.
 If so, simply choose Dragon Age Origins from the dropdown menu in the top right, and click "Play" to begin your adventure.
 If you DIDN'T follow the order in the readme, then simply open Mod Organizer and do the exact same thing.

-### If, upon loading the game, the "other campaigns" button is darkened, exit the game, navigate to Big Warden/Stock Game/redist, and run DAOU_UpdateAddinsXML_Steam.exe.
+### If using Steam and, upon loading the game, the "other campaigns" button is darkened, exit the game, navigate to steamapps\common\Dragon Age Ultimate Edition\redist, and run DAOU_UpdateAddinsXML_Steam.exe.
 This should pull all of your addins into the game.

 ## Mods to be aware of